linuxfandudeguy/contained/README.md

 sudo docker run --rm -it contained https://example.com
 ```

-Now have a copy of contained running on your computer (linux based systems only)
+Now have a copy of contained running on your computer. (linux based systems only)